ijcd/taggart/README.md

 ## A Note On Macro Expansion

-THe current design allows for a very flexible call structure.
+The current design allows for a very flexible call structure.
 However, do not be tempted to think of these as normal functions.
 They are currently implemented as macros.
 This allows the `do end` blocks to processed as if they were a list: